hikari-no-yume/app-compatibility-db/README.md

 Web app for an emulator app compatibility database
 ==================================================

-(WORK IN PROGRESS)

 This is a simple web app for managing a public app compatibility database for an emulator project.

-I am writing this for [touchHLE](https://touchhle.org/)'s use, but I'm trying to make it general enough that it could be used by other projects as well.
+This was written for [touchHLE](https://touchhle.org/)'s use, and you can see it in action at <https://appdb.touchhle.org/>.
+However, I've tried to make it general enough that it could be used by other projects as well.
 To that end, most of the fields are defined by configuration (see `config.example.php`), so you can customise it to fit your needs.
 I've taken some inspiration from the [WINE AppDB](https://appdb.winehq.org/) and [Dolphin compatibility list](https://dolphin-emu.org/compat/).

 It uses PHP with a SQLite database and no dependencies, so it's very lightweight and should be easy to set up.